 Components of the power price

-More than half of the power price for households and small businesses in Germany consists of components determined by the state.
-These include charges for using power grids (about a fifth of the overall price), levies for other services and for financing investment in renewable energy (about a third) and two kinds of taxes (about a quarter).
+More than half of the power price for households and small businesses in Germany consists of politically determined components.
+55 percent of German household's power bills consist of charges for using power grids (about a fifth of the overall price), levies for other services and for financing investment in renewable energy (about a third) as well as two kinds of taxes (about a quarter).
 The power price and the supplier’s margin (about a quarter) are set by market arrangements.
 Commercial customers are exempt from some components of the power price.
-Some levies differ according to the consumer's location.
+Some levies vary according to the consumer's location.

 While the state directly and indirectly sets more than half of the price, it only receives revenues from the two taxes and the concession levy.
 The other levies go to grid operators, renewable power producers and some conventional power generators.

-In November 2016, household prices were on average comprised of:
+In February 2017, household power prices were on average comprised of:

 Charges for the use of the power grid, set by the federal grid regulator, some 7.01 cents/kWh.

-The renewable energy surcharge pays the state-guaranteed price for renewable energy to producers and rose to 6.354 cents/kWh in 2016.
-In 2017, it will rise to 6.88 cents/kWh.
+The renewable energy surcharge pays the state-guaranteed price for renewable energy to producers and rose to 6.88 cents/kWh in 2017.
 [For further background on the renewable surcharge, read the CLEW Factsheet on Defining features of Germany’s Renewable Energy Act and the Green Energy Account]

 Sales tax (value-added tax) (16 %)